-The respondent started his journey to Italy together with 18 other people, starting from Sarajevo, BiH.
+The respondent started his journey with 18 other people, leaving from Sarajevo, BiH.
 The group consisted of 5 women and 13 men, most of them under 20 years old.
-From Sarajevo, they took a car which brought them to Vribica, BiH.
-From Vribica they continued by foot to Sajkovic and Bosansko, BiH.
 In Bosanko they went to buy some food before they walked towards Croatia.
 To reach Croatia, they chose to cross the Dinara Mountains, which the respondent described as very steep and difficult to cross.
-Actually, 10 members of the group voluntarily returned to Bosnia, because the journey was too hard for them.
+10 members of the group decided to turn back to Bosnia, before reaching Croatia.

 After the remaining group had passed the mountains, they continued on a road to the city Kovačić, Croatia.
 In the following days, it was raining so much that they could not immediately continue their journey.
 Therefore, they decided to rest and hide in the forest for three days.
 After the three days they had finished their food and all the water they were carrying in their backpacks.
 To buy food, the group members continued to walk to the city of Knin in the southeast of Croatia (44.046458, 16.203386).
 While walking on the main road D1, they were stopped by a police car.
 Masked policemen stepped out of the car and asked them where they were going.